 A descriptive essay is a genre of essay which describes the features of a person, event, experience, emotions, and so on.
 Descriptive essays are a form of endeavor into the vast field of creative freedom.
 It allows its writers to create an image that every reader sees in their mind’s eyes.

-Writing a descriptive essay is not an entirely difficult task.
+Writing a descriptive essay is not an entirely difficult task (Get a service for editing and proofreading your essay).
 However, it is one that requires the right amount of planning, writing, and proofreading.
 All of these come together to form a perfect descriptive essay.

 - BRAINSTORM: This is the first step to writing an essay of any genre.
 Brainstorming gives you the chance to carefully think about your idea.
 At this point, it is important to explore your subject matter, and why you want to write about it.
 Are you writing about a beach you visited some weeks back?
 Why is this beach important to you?
 What are the distinct qualities of this beach that your reader should know about?
 After you have thought about this, it is necessary to think about all the details you’d like to have your essay; you can write them down.
 The place of emotions and feelings in a descriptive essay cannot be overemphasized; you must write out all the emotions you want your descriptive essay to be associated with.